 2. MTG Decks & More Cat Commander Deck 100-Card EDH

-- Multiple anthem and token effects help build a large, resilient board
+- Multiple anthem and token effects: Builds a large, powerful army quickly

 3. Magic: The Gathering Bloomburrow Squirreled Away Commander Deck